-As an experienced AnQiCMS website operations personnel, I know that a clear and efficient multi-level website navigation menu is crucial for user experience and website SEO.AnQiCMS provides a comprehensive mechanism in template design and backend management, helping us easily build such a menu.Next, I will elaborate on how to create a multi-level website navigation menu in the AnQiCMS template.
+As an experienced AnQiCMS website operator, I know that a clear and efficient multi-level website navigation menu is crucial for user experience and website SEO.AnQiCMS provides a comprehensive mechanism for template design and backend management, making it easy for us to build such a menu.Next, I will elaborate on how to create a multi-level website navigation menu in the AnQiCMS template.

 The website navigation is a map for users to browse the website.
-A well-designed multi-level navigation can effectively guide users to find the information they need, enhancing the usability of the website.AnQiCMS system is built-in with powerful navigation management functions, and with flexible template tags, it makes creating and maintaining complex navigation structures simple and direct.
+A well-designed multi-level navigation can effectively guide users to find the information they need and improve the usability of the website.AnQiCMS system is built with powerful navigation management functions, and is supported by flexible template tags, making it simple and direct to create and maintain complex navigation structures.

 Set multi-level navigation in the background management

-In AnQiCMS backend, the navigation settings are the foundation for building multi-level menus.
-First, we need to enter the 'Navigation Settings' page under 'Backend Settings'.
+In the AnQiCMS backend, the navigation settings are the foundation for building multi-level menus.
+First, we need to enter the 'Backend Settings' under the 'Navigation Settings' page.

-System default will provide a "default navigation" category, but you can also create multiple navigation categories according to your needs, such as "main navigation", "footer navigation", or "sidebar navigation", which is realized through the "navigation category management" feature.Each navigation category can independently manage its sub-navigation links, providing great flexibility for navigation in different areas of the website.
+The system will provide a default "default navigation" category, but you can also create multiple navigation categories as needed, such as "main navigation", "footer navigation", or "sidebar navigation", which is realized through the "navigation category management" feature.Each navigation category can independently manage the navigation links under it, providing great flexibility for navigation in different areas of the website.

-In the specific "Navigation Link Settings", we can define the properties of each navigation item.To create multi-level navigation, the key is to select the 'parent navigation'.
+In the specific 'navigation link settings', we can define the properties of each navigation item.To create a multi-level navigation, the key is to choose the "parent navigation".When you add a new navigation link:

-- Create a primary navigation:Set 'Parent Navigation' to 'Top Navigation'.
+- Create a first-level navigation:Set the 'Parent Navigation' to 'Top Level Navigation'.

-- Create a second-level navigation:Select an existing first-level navigation as its 'Parent Navigation'.
+- Create secondary navigation:Select an existing top-level navigation as its 'Parent Navigation'.

-AnQiCMS currently supports up to two-level navigation links, that is, a first-level navigation can include a second-level dropdown menu.For each navigation link, you can set its "display name", "subtitle name", and "navigation description", which information can be called in the front-end template.The link type also provides multiple choices, including "internal links" pointing to internal web pages, "category page links", or "external links" pointing to any external resources.In addition, the "Display Order" field allows you to finely control the arrangement of navigation items.
+AnQiCMS currently supports up to two-level navigation links, that is, a first-level navigation can contain a second-level dropdown menu.For each navigation link, you can set its "display name", "subtitle name", and "navigation description", which information can be called in the front-end template.The link type also provides a variety of choices, including "internal links" pointing to content within the website, "category page links", or "external links" pointing to resources outside the website.In addition, the 'Display Order' field allows you to finely control the arrangement of navigation items.

-We usually place the code snippet of the navigation menu in the template.partial/in the directory, for examplepartial/header.htmland then through{% include "partial/header.html" %}This modular design helps with code reuse and maintenance.
+We usually place the code snippet of the navigation menu in the template.partial/in the directory, for examplepartial/header.htmlThen proceed{% include "partial/header.html" %}This modular design helps in code reuse and maintenance.

-navListThe label will treat the navigation data as an array object (such asnavs)Return.
-To render multi-level menus, we need to use nestedforloops to iterate over this array:
+navListThe tag will treat navigation data as an array object, such asnavsReturn.
+To render a multi-level menu, we need to use nestedforloop to iterate through this array:

 <ul>